Home » Archive » A Parent’s Guide to Explaining LGBTQ to Children

 Extra Resources

 Positive environments are essential for all youth to thrive.
 However, LGBTQ+ youth’s needs may differ from those of their heterosexual peers.
 CDC offers LGBT youth resources from other government agencies and community organizations.
 These resources can help LGBT youth and their parents, friends, and family members.
-You can also use Planned Parenthood to acquire numerous resources to help LGBTQ teens and allies to get the support and information they need.
+You can also use Planned Parenthood to acquire numerous resources to help LGBTQ teens and allies get the support and information they need.
 If you are looking for hotlines and chat services, the Human Rights Campaign has listed them for LGBTQ youth and their parents or guardians.

 Pride Activities for Kids